-Your name - The name used on the title page is your name as it is found on file with the Registrar's Office.
+Official name - The name used on the title page is your name as it is found on file with the Registrar's Office.
 If your middle name is a part of your UCR record, you may use either your full middle name spelled out or your middle initial only.
-If you wish to record your name in a different manner, you may submit a name update request with the Registrar's Office at https://registrar.ucr.edu/grades-records/information#lived-name.
+If you wish to record your name in a different manner, you may submit a preferred name request, or a name change request with the Registrar prior to graduation.